jmvilaverde/DataScience-ReproducibleResearch-PA2/PA2.md

 Are relevant for filter Date (BGN_DATE) and States (STATE).

-3. Analyze BGN_DATE and STATE, in order to know what class have the data and how to process it:
+####3.Analyze BGN_DATE and STATE, in order to know what class have the data and how to process it:

 ```r